NameThatFollows/personal-website/src/pages/resume/2experience.md

 > Student Researcher

 - Designed a database in collaboration with stakeholders to consolidate affordable housing data for thousands of affordable units from multiple Atlanta-based public and private organizations.
-- Created an interactive visualization to demonstrate the rapidly decreasing quantity of affordable housing in Atlanta.
+- Created an interactive visualization to demonstrate the decreasing quantity of affordable housing in Atlanta.
-- Used Atlanta municipal code violations data, tax owner data, and partner-collected data to create map visualizations to demonstrate neglect and speculation by wealthy landlords in an underserved Atlanta community.
+- Used Atlanta municipal code violations data, tax records, and NGO data to [create interactive map visualizations](http://carefulcoding.net) to demonstrate neglect and land speculation in an underserved Atlanta community.

 ## HackGT